Apollo3zehn/PureHDF/README.md

     /* option 1 (faster) */
     var data = dataset.Read<MyNonNullableStruct>();

-    /* option 2 (slower, for more info see the link below after this code block) */ var data = dataset.ReadCompound<MyNullableStruct>();
+    /* option 2 (slower): for more info see the link below after this code block */ var data = dataset.ReadCompound<MyNullableStruct>();

+    /* option 3 (slowest, no predefined struct required: for more info see the link below after this code block */ var data = dataset.ReadCompound();

 // class: reference @ object reference